Languages of the United States: Official languages

-Algonquian, Cherokee, and Sioux are among many other Native American languages which are official or co-official on many U.S. Indian reservations and Pueblos.
+Algonquian, Cherokee, and Sioux are among many other Native American languages which are official or co-official on many U.S. Indian reservations and pueblos.
 In Oklahoma before statehood in 1907, territory officials debated whether or not to have Cherokee, Choctaw, and Muscogee languages as co-official, but the idea never gained ground.
 Cherokee is officially recognized by the Cherokee Nation within the Cherokee tribal jurisdiction area in eastern Oklahoma.

 After New Amsterdam (formerly a Dutch colony) was transferred to English administration (becoming the Province of New York) in the late 17th century, English supplanted Dutch as the official language.
 However, "Dutch remained the primary language for many civil and ecclesiastical functions and most private affairs for the next century."
 The Jersey Dutch dialect is now extinct.

 California has agreed to allow the publication of state documents in other languages to represent minority groups and immigrant communities.
 Languages such as Spanish, Chinese, Korean, Tagalog, Persian, Russian, Vietnamese, and Thai appear in official state documents, and the Department of Motor Vehicles publishes in nine languages.

 The issue of multilingualism also applies in the states of Arizona and Texas.
 While the constitution of Texas has no official language policy, Arizona passed a proposition in 2006 declaring English as the official language.
 Nonetheless, Arizona law requires the distribution of voting ballots in Spanish, as well as indigenous languages such as Navajo, O'odham and Hopi, in counties where they are spoken.

 A popular urban legend called the Muhlenberg legend claims that German was almost made an official language of the United States but lost by one vote.
 In reality, it was a request by a group of German immigrants to have an official translation of laws into German.
 House speaker Frederick Muhlenberg has since become associated with the legend.

 Education

 Bilingual education in the United States, often a different concept from language immersion or dual-language school programs, is an area of political controversy.
 In standard bilingual classes, the non-English language (typically Spanish or Chinese) is utilized over a period of time when students' English-language proficiency is lacking.
 Otherwise the medium of instruction at almost all U.S. schools, at all levels, is English.
 The exceptions are in language classes such as French or German, or in general education in the territory of Puerto Rico, where Spanish is standard.
 English is the language of instruction in the territory of American Samoa, despite most students speaking Samoan as their native language.

-There are also hundreds of language immersion and dual-language schools across the United States that teach in a variety of languages, including Spanish, Hawaiian, Chamorro, French, and Mandarin Chinese (for example, the Mandarin Immersion Magnet School in Texas).
+There are also hundreds of language immersion and dual-language schools across the United States that teach in a variety of languages, including Spanish, Hawaiian, Chamorro, French, and Mandarin Chinese (for example, the Mandarin Immersion Magnet School in Houston, Texas).
 However, English is a mandatory class in all these schools.